Tamzys/Vira-project---by-team-TrioX-/README.md

 - **Calculator Agent** – Extracts and evaluates arithmetic expressions
 - **UI Layer** – Displays messages in a neat bubble-style interface

-Together, they create a simple but capable assistant that feels personal and interactive without relying on cloud-based AI.
+Together, we created a simple but capable assistant that feels personal and interactive without relying on cloud-based AI.

 ### Why This Project?
 VIRA was created for the Google AI Intensive (Kaggle) competition to demonstrate a practical, easy-to-understand, multi-agent system.
 It isn’t perfect — and it doesn’t try to be.
 Instead, it focuses on clarity, explainability, and offline functionality.